image bio

 How do I track LH?

-Taking an ovulation test is the easiest way to track LH at home.
+Taking an LH test, also known as an ovulation test, is the easiest way to track LH at home.
+So what is an LH test and how does it work?
 Ovulation tests measure LH levels in your urine to determine if you’re ovulating or not.
 Many such tests have two lines, the control and the test line. .
 You can determine how much LH is in your urine by paying attention to how dark your test line is.
-If you get a positive result, you know your LH level has reached 25 IU/L, when the baseline level is usually between 2-14.5 IU/L
+If you get a positive ovulation test strip, you know your LH level has reached 25 IU/L, when the baseline level is usually between 2-14.5 IU/L

 LH urine vs blood serum test